superlinked/superlinked/docs/reference/dsl/app/interactive/interactive_app.md

         indices (list[Index]): List of indices.
         vector_database (VectorDatabase | None): Vector database instance.
 Defaults to InMemory. context (Mapping[str, Mapping[str, Any]]): Context mapping.
+        init_search_indices (bool): Decides if the search indices need to be created.
+Defaults to True.

     ### Ancestors (in MRO)